 GWPD, University Resilience, and other units conduct crime prevention and general security and safety awareness presentations for students and employees of the university.
 During these presentations, information is provided on topics such as: crime prevention tips, statistics on crime at GW, fire safety, and campus security procedures and practices.
 Additionally, GWPD organizes and sets up crime prevention and education display tables at various locations throughout the year.
 This provides an opportunity for the staff to disseminate safety-related information, as well as to answer individual questions.

-For more information, or to schedule a program with GWPD, please call: (202) 994-0205
+For more information, or to schedule a program with GWPD, please visit safety.gwu.edu/training or call: (202) 994-0205

 Notification of Missing Students